mongodb/libmongocrypt/integrating.md

 -   explicit decrypt (mongocrypt\_ctx\_explicit\_decrypt\_init)
 -   create data key (mongocrypt\_ctx\_datakey\_init)

-To pass a local schema, use mongocrypt\_ctx\_setopt\_schema where the value is a BSON document representing a JSON schema.

 ### State Machine ###

 Below is a list of the various states a mongocrypt ctx can be in.
 For